ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/09/pgs_ss23_09_mircea.md

 ## Project Reflection & Discussion
 I REALLY LOVED WORKING AT THIS PROJECT.
 And got super invested in it.
 I think I REALLY, REALLY like Unreal.

+One of the first things I did was follow the 60-minute short film tutorial.
+While it didn't have a direct connection with the class, it was crucial in giving me a comfort level in producing something within the Unreal environment.
+Before this, my exposure to Unreal Engine was limited to the short, specific exercises from each session.
+These were helpful, but they didn't offer a holistic understanding of how to manage a complete project.
+The tutorial film filled that gap, providing a workflow perspective that tied all the individual elements together.
+From there, I was able to launch into the specific focus of my project – a surreal, playful world of pillows.
+The comfort and familiarity I'd gained from the tutorial allowed me to dive more confident into the software's capabilities, like the Niagara system, PC foliage, and PCG plugin.
+It was a foundational step that set the stage for everything that came after.

+Initially, I planned an audio-reactive pillow world.
+As challenges came up, I had to quit that quickly and went for world of flying pillows which surprisingly worked well.
+My original idea morphed into a funny (at least for me) short film & while different from my first vision, I am proud of what I created.
+It served as a reminder that creativity isn't linear and can lead to unexpected places. :)

+Future Applications: I really want to continue something related to this.
+I was thinking doing some little surreal videos for social media or something that would motivate me to continue to explore Unreal.

+Improvements for Future Projects: I realized the importance of flexibility in creative projects.
+A better understanding of Unreal Engine's capabilities from the start could've helped.
+However, these are valuable lessons for future projects.
+I experienced some ups and downs, including losing work due to computer issues and using the university computer at Filmuni was not the most flexible.
+However, I really enjoyed the time spent in the 6119 room with my pillows.
+Actually, on the big bean-bags :D That is why, instead of dwelling on the loss, I rebuilt the scenes and pushed my creativity further.
+This mindset led to exploring the loss of the bees into creating the fluff monster scene.
+Also, the aspect of community was really cool while working with Unreal.
+I connected with various groups on Facebook and found that they offered a supportive and engaging space to discuss ideas and challenges.
+Although the help I received on the audio-reactive issue was pretty basic, I think it's valueble to know that there is a community ready to support and share knowledge.

 ## Lessons Learned

+#### Technical:
+- Unreal Engine: I got to dive deeper into the Unreal Engine environment and its real-time rendering capabilities, flexible camera control.
+I really love it.
+- Niagara Visual Effects System: I extensively used the Niagara system in Unreal Engine for creating the flock of pillows, their flight paths, and the magical merging scene with blue laser light trails.
+This advanced VFX system allowed me to create visually complex, interactive, and high-performing scenes.
+- PCG Foliage: I utilized the PC Foliage to create fields full of white pillows.
+It allowed me to scatter hundreds of pillows across the scene, creating a surreal landscape of soft fluffiness.
+Understanding how to manipulate and optimize foliage systems is so cool for creating somewhat believable environments
+- PCG Plugin: For the colorful final scene, I used the PCG plugin to show diverse colored pillows across the hill.
+However, I need to understand it better when it comes to meshes.
+- Camera Work: This project offered me the chance to experiment and understand the depth of camera movements, tracking, and framing within Unreal Engine.
+I used dynamic camera movements to provide a lifelike and immersive viewing experience, making the pillows feel alive and full of personality.
+For me this was an amazing learning experience and personal progress.
+I can compare it with last year, when I did a simple camera movement in Blender and it took me a day to understand how it's made because of my lack of experience with 3D softwares.
+- Troubleshooting and Optimization: As with any project, there were challenges.
+From unsuccessfully trying to implement water materials and audio reactivity to managing the performance and visual quality of scenes, I had to troubleshoot various issues.
+Also, some I just had to let go.
+- Sound Design and Mixing: I neved did something like this!
+Even though the original idea of audio-reactivity didn't pan out, I still got to work with Ableton Live and Arcade Plugin for soundtrack creation and mixing.
+This contributed to the overall atmosphere and feel of the mockumentary, elevating the visual experience.
+And the AI voice - I never tried it before :)

+#### Personal:
+- I love stories and I definetely learn better if I create a scenario in my head, else I tend to get overwhelmed and have lack of direction.
+- I am very happy with the result.
+I know it's not a very complex project but for me is a big accomplishment.
+- I loved this course and I love Unreal.
+Thank you for this class and these exercises.